lmelon/homebridge-vaillant-vrc9xx/README.md

 In theory any Vaillant heater that can be controlled with the multiMatic app (iOS and Android) should work too.

+## Requirements

+-   Node version 12
+-   Homebridge 4.50

+This might be an issue to upgrade an existing installation of homebridge.
+So remember that you can deploy a second (or third, ...) instance of homebridge next to an existing one: just change the username and port number in the config file.

 ## Installation

 After [Homebridge](https://github.com/nfarina/homebridge) has been installed: